ianwalter/output-loader/README.md

 ## Usage

-Add output-loader as the last loader in the loader chain and specify a file path as a query option.
+Add output-loader as the last loader in the loader chain and specify a file path as a query option (the path shoule be relative to your project's root directory).
 You can even specify multiple output-loaders throughout the chain.
 Just [never break the chain](https://www.youtube.com/watch?v=PppUJ_JGq2U).

 ```js